Thursday, June 30, 2005

-My kids can be next door to a friend and, instead of walking outside and talking over the fence (oooh that sun is sooo hot!) they'll sit and chat for hours via IM.
+My kids can be next door to a friend, and instead of walking outside and talking over the fence (Dad, the sun is sooo hot!) they'll chat for hours on IM.

-Instead of picking up the phone and holding a conversation that would only take a minute or two, some choose to type into a cold unfeeling computer program which whisks each message across the 'net to a similar window - at the same time stripping every bit of emotion, nuance and meaning out of it.
-And all the smiley faces in the world won't truly convey the message or emotion of the spoken word.
-That's why we're always mad at each other... we depend too much on email and IM.
+A phone conversation would only take a minute or two, yet they choose to type into a cold, unfeeling computer program which whisks each message across the ether and simultaneously removes every bit of emotion, nuance and meaning.
+All the smiley faces in the world won't truly convey the message or emotion of the spoken word.
+No wonder we're always mad at each other.

 For example, the following sentence can be taken a number of ways:

-"How many times has he told you about fixating on sheep?"
+"How many times has he warned you about fixating on sheep?"

 First it could be asking how MANY times.
-Or, how many times has HE told you.
-Or, how many times has he told YOU.
+Or, how many times has HE warned you.
+Or, how many times has he warned YOU.
 Or, about FIXATING on sheep.
 Or, fixating on SHEEP.

-A simple sentence can mean so many things, and a phone call would make the message crystal clear... that you are wasting your time on sheep when goats are perfect replacements.
-Yet, we continue to be confused, pissed, slightly perturbed or bewildered by things we should be informed, enlightened and clear about.
+See?
+Different emphasis.
+A phone call would make the message crystal clear; you are wasting your time on sheep when goats are perfect replacements.
+Yet, we continue to be confused by things we should be completely clear about.

-Within that same realm, I am growing tired of terms like LOL.
-It's used far too often at inappropriate times.
-People, look...
-LOL means "Laugh Out Loud."
-If you don't laugh out loud, don't type LOL!
+I am growing tired of terms like LOL.
+Look, LOL means 'laugh out loud.'
+If you didn't laugh out loud, don't type LOL.
 Okay?

-ROFLMAO means "Rolling On the Floor Laughing My Ass Off."
-Don't you agree that it would be difficult to reach the keyboard from the floor?
-So in reality, you weren't rolling anywhere, were you?
+ROFLMAO means 'rolling on the floor laughing my ass off.'
+Can we agree it would be difficult to reach the keyboard from the floor?
+So you weren't rolling anywhere, were you?

 I suggest new, more appropriate acronyms: